 What the world is really like: both the languages, English as well as French, have spoken and written forms.
 What we write as bread in English is un pain, in French.
 What we write as pain in English, is nothing even potentially pleasant, whatever the language.

 Speakers of English and French have had much contact, in history as well.
-It must be that people rely on semantics, that is, word sense.
-Word shape alone is not sufficient to make the psychological reality of language.
-Otherwise, either the French or the English (or both peoples) would have changed their words.
+It must be that word shape alone is not sufficient to make the psychological reality of language, and people rely on semantics, that is, word sense.
+Otherwise, either the French or the English (or both the peoples) would have changed their words.
 It depends on deictics, if we say a word has another meaning.